TariqCodeGuru/LondonAirbnb/README.md

 The project consists of 3 folders and 3 files (including this README file).

 #### Folders:
-csv: folder where all airbnb datasets from InsideAirbnb should be downloaded
+csv: Folder to be created.
+All airbnb datasets from InsideAirbnb should be downloaded and placed here.
 statistical-gis-boundaries-london: package produced by ONS that helps creating map charts which are used in the project

 #### Files: